Short Story 2

 Now I’m inside the tambo (hut).
 It's made out of leaves and other natural rainforest materials.
 A group of males and females are about to give me a glimpse of their shamanic ceremony.
 The sounds of tribal instruments orchestrated by the guys while the ladies are in a circle moving their bodies up and down, chanting in choco language, has me laser-focused.
 The women do another dance, quickly following each other in circles, clapping their hands freely, which is stimulating my mind.
 This is an incredible Panama experience!

-Give yourself a pat on the back for exploring 10 more countries.
-If you haven’t had the chance to discover Short Story 4 (PART 1) of the 26 Memorable Countries for Solo Traveling Adventures, make sure to see what's cooking.
+Give yourself a pat on the back for exploring 12 more countries.
+If you haven’t had the chance to discover PART 1 (Short Story 1) of the 32 Memorable Countries for Solo Traveling Adventures, make sure to see what's cooking.

-Now, if you’re ready to dive into Short Story 6 (PART 3), which breaks down additional countries, I’m with you.
+Now, if you’re ready to dive into PART 3 (Short Story 3), which breaks down additional countries, I’m with you.